shramee/test-ppb/README.md

 Version 2.1.1
  * New - remove padding on list widgets option in Page Builder > Display
+ * Tweak - Save row styling even if no widget is in cell
  * Fix - fix caching issue for WooCompontent blog widget
- * Fix - Page builder widget settings not saving in Child Themes
+ * Fix - Page builder settings not saving in Child Themes

 19.11.2014 - Version 2.1
  * New - ability for red warning notice on future major updates inside WordPress